Food and Business Related Entertainment

 Student recruiting.
 An employee may be reimbursed for food purchased at a meeting whose primary purpose is the recruitment of an individual to attend the institution.
 The employee’s participation in this meeting should be required as part of his or her job performance, and the institution should maintain control over the numbers of individuals necessary to attend a given recruitment meeting.

 A prior/existing contractual or grant arrangement, which must be quid pro quo, not gratuitous.
-For example, an external organization may award funds to the institution with the specific proviso that these funds may be used for employee food expenses as it relates to grant activities or meetings.
+For example, an external organization may award funds to the institution with the specific provision that these funds may be used for employee food expenses as it relates to grant activities or meetings.
 In this instance, food could be purchased within the grant guidelines.

 However, federal grant funds should NOT be used to purchase food for employees unless the federal grantor agency, in writing, authorizes this expenditure and certifies that this waiver is not a violation of applicable federal regulations.

 The business purpose should be clearly stated and should accompany any invoices submitted for payment.
 Additionally, the state travel policy per diem limits apply to food purchased for consumption by employees participating in a program, event, or meeting or otherwise reimbursed to the employee by the institution.
 Per Diem limits apply only to food purchased with institutional funds.
 Food purchased by outside organizations does not fall under the scope of this policy.
-However, employees must comply with the provisions of the Gratuity policy as it pertains to receiving gifts.
+However, employees must comply with the provisions of the Gratuities policy as it pertains to receiving gifts.

 Section 4.1 UGA Employee Group Meals